 Serve Washington has partnered with AmeriCorps since 1994.
 While Serve Washington oversees AmeriCorps State programs, AmeriCorps the Federal Agency oversees AmeriCorps National programs, AmeriCorps VISTA programs and AmeriCorps Senior programs in Washington.
-The AmeriCorps regional office is located in Los Angeles and AmeriCorps headquarters are located in Washington, DC.
-Even though our agencies oversee different streams of national service, we share the goal of expanding national opportunities for all Washington State residents, as well as promoting volunteerism and service as a means to addressing vital community needs in the communities that need this support the most.
+The AmeriCorps regional office is in Los Angeles and AmeriCorps headquarters are in Washington, DC.
+Even though our agencies oversee different streams of national service, we share the goal of expanding national opportunities for all Washington State residents, as well as promoting volunteerism and service to address vital community needs in the communities that need this support the most.